Takendrop/42CommomCore/README.md

 Welcome to my GitHub repository containing various projects developed during my time at the 42 Warsaw Campus.
 These projects are mainly written in C and C++ and showcase different aspects of programming and algorithm development learned throughout the curriculum.

+Additionally, you will find projects from the 42 Piscine in the `Piscine` folder.
+These projects are foundational exercises designed to develop programming skills in C.

 **Note: This repository is still under development and more projects and updates will be added over time.**

 ## Table of Contents